christianlei/cse210-assignment4/README.txt

 Assignment 4
 Christian Lei

+About Project:
+This Assignment implements the small steps of a programming language.
+This is for the while language and done in Python.

 To organize code:
 A dist directory holds the antlr generated files, including WhileVisitor The test directory holds the self tests